chengjun/chengjun/README.md

 - ⚡ Fun fact: ...
 -->

-Human beings are the disciples of Socrates.

 ![](tt.gif)

-🌱 Kindle the fire in your heart!
-Know thyself!
+🌱 Know thyself.
+Kindle the fire in your heart!